 - South: Grid FJ09 in Panama (HP2VX at 3,879 km).

 I also have a FUNcube Dongle Pro+ SDR.
-Here are some of my interests and experiments with this SDR:
+In 2018, Here are some of my interests and experiments with this SDR:

 - I have decoded telemetry data from FUNcube-1 (AO-73) and Nayif-1 (EO-88).

-- I have listened to SSB voice operators on FO-29.
+- I have listened to SSB voice operators on FO-29 and AO-7.

-- I am also interested in receiving PSK31 and WSPR digital messages from both satellites and HF bands.
+- I am also interested in receiving WSPR digital messages on HF bands.